szuecs/gin-gomonitor/README.md

 help with:

 - Adding more custom metrics
-  - time per request per all, path, httpverb
-  - number of requests: all, path, httpverb
   - add more tests
+  - time per request: path, httpverb
+  - number of requests: httpverb
+  - review and maybe refactor lock usage in generic_channel.go
+  - reduce goroutine usage: We could use one goroutine for all myAspect.StartTimer()
   - &lt;your idea&gt;
 - the code base